 - Grade 12: Writing Lab, work experience at high school café

 - Life After High School Transition Tool Kit (PDF, 80 pages, 2018), from the NH Parent Information Center (PIC) to help parents understand issues related to postsecondary transition planning.
 Includes examples.

 - Youth on the Move is a website focused on engaging youth in their own transition programming, written for professionals to provide assistance and information related to postsecondary transition.

-- Overview from Ed O’Leary providing many examples of transition services and course of study: Revised Transition Services: Helping Educators, Parents, and other Stakeholders Understand Postschool Outcomes, Course of Study, and Coordinated Set of Activities (MSWord, 28 pages, 2009)
+- Overview from Ed O’Leary providing many examples of transition services and courses of study: Revised Transition Services: Helping Educators, Parents, and other Stakeholders Understand Postschool Outcomes, Course of Study, and Coordinated Set of Activities (MSWord, 28 pages, 2009)

-- More in the Next Steps NH Transition-Focused Education Framework: Course Alignment
+- More in the Next Steps NH reference section: Course Alignment